 – A basic understanding of Maven and the Sonatype CLM for Maven plugin

-– Experience with Nexus Lifecycle or have taken the IQ-100 Foundations course
+– Experience with Sonatype Lifecycle or have taken the IQ-100 Foundations course

 – Basic remediation concepts or have taken the IQ-103 Component Remediation course